San Bernardino Juvenile Detention Center Lawsuits

 What Is Considered Sexual Abuse in Juvenile Facilities?

-Sexual abuse includes any form of sexual contact or behavior toward a minor by an adult, especially in environments with an imbalance of power — like detention centers.
+Sexual abuse includes any form of sexual contact or behavior toward a minor by an adult, especially in environments with an imbalance of power, like detention centers.
 There are two key components that must be present to meet the definition of sexual abuse in California.
 First, the sexual touching must be done intentionally.
-If one inadvertently grabs a student’s breast vagina in a crowded elevator or to catch them from falling, there is no intent, and it does not qualify as sexual abuse.
+If one inadvertently touches a student in a crowded elevator or to catch them from falling, there is no intent, and it does not qualify as sexual abuse.

 The second element is the lack of consent.
 For intentional sexual touching to qualify as abuse or assault, it must be done without mutual consent.
 Under California law, minors under the age of 18 cannot give consent to sexual touching.
 This means that ANY sexual contact with a juvenile inmate by an adult is automatically considered sexual battery.